 John McGeady, Assistant Director Sarah Keyton, Assistant Director Legislative Budget Board

-The bill would take effect immediately upon enactment, assuming it received the requisite two-thirds majority votes in both houses of the Legislature.
-Otherwise, it would take effect September 1, 2019.
+This bill would take effect immediately upon enactment, assuming that it received the requisite two-thirds majority votes in both houses of the Legislature.
+Otherwise it would take effect September 1, 2019.

 Local Government Impact

 No significant fiscal implication to units of local government is anticipated.